Dining and Meal Plan Accommodations and Special Requests

 - New members of fraternities and sororities housed in Greek Village

 Whenever possible, NC State Dining works to accommodate residents’ needs in the dining halls.
 If you have a food allergy or require a special diet, NC State Dining’s registered dietitian can provide the resources and information to make healthy food choices.
 Foods served in the dining halls that contain potential allergens are labeled accordingly, and ingredient information is available upon request.
 For more information, call NC State Dining at 919.513.5310 or email firstname.lastname@example.org.

 NC State University provides equal opportunity in all of its programs, activities, and services, as required by the Americans with Disabilities Act (ADA), Section 504 of the Rehabilitation Act of 1973 and other applicable laws.
 If you require accommodation for a disability, such as food allergies or chronic health conditions submit a request below.

 Submitting your request

 - Register with Disability Resources Office.

-- Complete and submit a Meal Plan Accommodation request form to NC State Dining’s registered dietitian for review.
-We will review your request and contact you.
+- Submit a Request for Religious Accommodation form to the Office for Institutional Equity and Diversity.
+Once submitted, they will review your request and be back in contact with you.
 (If you have other needs for religious accommodation, please contact the Office For Institutional Equity and Diversity directly by email at firstname.lastname@example.org or by calling 919-513-0574.)

 NC State Dining also reviews special considerations that may not be covered by disability-related requests.
 Some examples of special considerations might include consideration for temporary medical conditions, medical conditions that are not food allergies, etc.